What is an annuity?

 We’ve put together a list of pros and cons for lifetime annuities below.

-You can choose between different annuity benefits and providers | Once you’ve made your choices and set up your annuity, you can’t make any changes to it |
+- Once you’ve made your choices and set up your annuity, you can’t change it

 What happens to an annuity when you die?